PPKFS/mtgconvert/README.md

 `{ name1 | name2 | ... } | old_edition -> new_edition`

+The replacement rule for NAME_NUMBER_REPLACE (Alliances, Homelands, Portal for Cardsphere) is of the format:

+`name | number -> new_name`

 Intention is for the community to update these replacement files as errors and mismatches are found.

+To update finicky things (namely Deckbox->Cardsphere alt-art-same-number cards), it is recommended to check the deckbox collector number and the corresponding CS card name.
+As these are tedious and low-impact, they will be added as people find them.